-There are 2.02 million hectares of commercial forestry plantations in Australia (comprising 0.26% of Australia’s total land area and 1.4% of the afforested area in Australia).
+There are 2.02 million hectares of commercial forestry plantations in Australia.
 These plantations are made up of a combination of hardwood (e.g. Eucalyptus species) and softwood (e.g. Pinus Radiata).
 The land area used for Commercial forestry plantations in Australia has doubled since the 1990’s.
-(Forest covers approximately 149.4 million hectares or 19% of Australia’s land area, ranking it in the top 10 worldwide.
-Most of the forests in Australia are native forest.
-Native forest wood waste or material of any sort is not a feedstock for any of BioSyngas’ projects, nor will it be.)

-Alternatives to energy generation include collection of this wood chip for export and use in pulp and paper production or in other ways.
-Demand for wood chip has changed significantly over recent years and is continuing to adjust as a result of the digitalisation of print media delivery channels.
-The demand for news print paper has decreased significantly around the world.
-In addition Australia must compete on the waste wood chip market with Latin American and Asian suppliers, who have large modern industries and labour cost advantages relative to Australia.
+Alternatives uses of this sawmill material to on site energy generation include collection of this wood chip for export and use in pulp and paper production or in other ways (and the logistics costs and carbon footprint associated with this).
+Australia competes in the waste wood chip market with Latin American and Asian suppliers, who have large modern industries and labour cost advantages relative to Australia.

-The bottom-line is that increased land area covered by commercial forestry plantations (and the increased biomass quantities produced as a result), together with greater competition in the global market for wood waste produced in Australia, means that local commercial solutions are needed such as those being developed by BioSyngas, namely collection and conversion to energy
+With increased land area covered by commercial forestry plantations (and the increased biomass quantities produced as a result), increased packaging in terms of particularly equipment imports into Australia as well as the greater competition in the global market for wood waste produced in Australia, local commercial solutions such as those that are continuing to be developed by BEA are urgently needed.

 Australian Energy Resource Assessment, Chapter 12 – BioEnergy 2012.
 Undertaken jointly by Geoscience Australia and the Australian Bureau of Agricultural and Resource Economics (ABARE) at the request of the Department of Resources, Energy and Tourism.